Rohithdgrr/REON-AI-PREP/docs/interview.md

 These questions focus on the AI implementation.

-#### Q1: The LIBRA AI assistant uses the OpenRouter API.
+#### Q1: The LIBRA AI assistant uses the Mistral AI API.
 Can you walk me through how a user's query is processed and how the streaming response is handled on the frontend?

 **Strategy**: Describe the end-to-end flow from the user typing a message to the response appearing on screen.
 Refer to `LibraSidebar.tsx`.